mks0601/TF-SimpleHumanPose/README.md

 | 256x192_resnet50 ([original repo](https://github.com/Microsoft/human-pose-estimation.pytorch)) | 70.3 | 88.8 | 77.8 | 67.0 | 76.7 | 76.1 | 93.0 | 82.9 | 71.8 | 82.3 |

 Note that there are some differences between the model from my repo and [original repo](https://github.com/Microsoft/human-pose-estimation.pytorch)
-* Both of them is trained with 32 mini-batch per GPU, however mine used 2 GPUs while theirs used 4 GPUs (2x smaller total mini-batch size)
+* Both of them is trained with 32 mini-batch per GPU, however mine used 2 GPUs while theirs used 4 GPUs (2x smaller total mini-batch size) -> I'm training a model with 4 GPUs.
+The results coming soon!

 ### Results on PoseTrack2018 validation set
 Coming soon!